nic116seitz/csc101_notes/CSC1019/Chapter 4.md

 - "\n"
 - #escapeSequence is a string that has special meaning, always starts with a \
 	- Other examples are \\ to print a \
-	- \t to inserta tab
+	- \t to insert tab
 - tab or newline is #whitespace
 ##### Basic input
 - many useful programs allow a user to enter values such as typing a number, name, etc.